We take a look at what went wrong for Frank Lampard and what can be expected from Thomas Tuchel.

 While the manager does sign off on the signings, it is to be noted that most of the signings were not Lampard’s call.
 In fact, Ben Chilwell was the only player he explicitly asked for, along with a long, exhausting attempt to bring Declan Rice back to Chelsea, which only infuriated the hierarchy because they did not want to face the critical backlash over spending money to bring back a player who was released from their academy not too long ago.

 The arrival of the two Germans – Timo Werner and Kai Havertz – brought more problems for Frank Lampard.
-When you buy players because you see a window of opportunity where other clubs are not in a position to challenge you, you don’t always necessarily bring in the players you need, which was the case with Werner and Havertz.
+When you buy players because you see a window of opportunity where other clubs are not in a position to challenge you and not because you explicitly want said players, you don’t always necessarily bring in the players you need, which was the case with Werner and Havertz.
 However, they were the biggest investments and for better or worse, it rested upon Lampard to get a tune out of them.

 Lampard was provided a very clear picture with the start of the season.
 Chelsea were to challenge Liverpool and Man City’s duopoly and make a run for the title; if not win it, then at least come close.
 With all the investment, nothing else could have been considered acceptable.
 Given the nature of this season, Chelsea were top of the table by early December, but Frank remained cautious, saying that they were not title contenders this season and would eventually have blips.
 They have since slipped to 8th, albeit only five points off top four.